In our Tales from the Sales Team series, we’ll cover actual concerns and questions from real salespeople about their paycheck and sales commission.

 When hiring new salespeople, it’s important to detail out when and how an employee can trigger a commission payout.
 If a salesperson does not get clear direction on when and how they will get paid, they may get frustrated and look for another opportunity.
 A sales team that feels secure knowing how and when they will be paid will be more likely to drive more sales and represent your business well.

-If you’d like help from Core Commissions in determining how to best schedule sales commission payments, drop us a line.
+If you’d like help from Core Commissions in determining how to best schedule sales commission payments, contact us.
 We can walk you through how our sales commission automation works, providing a reliable but flexible tool that simplifies the sales commission process overall.